-Nancy Nicholson, author of Little Stories for Little Folks, has created a handwriting series that dovetails with that phonics and reading program.
-But the Catholic Heritage Writing Series might also be used by Catholic homeschoolers alongside just about any other program.
+Nancy Nicholson has created a handwriting series that dovetails with Little Stories for Little Folks, a phonics and reading program that she created.
+The Catholic Heritage Writing Series might also be used by Catholic homeschoolers alongside just about any other program.
 Handwriting lessons in the early grades often reflect common phonetic elements that are introduced in phonics-based reading programs.

 There are five books in the series for kindergarten through fourth grade.
 Levels K, 1, and 2 teach printing, while Levels 3 and 4 teach cursive.